Calculation of Particle Pair Correlation Functions with Classical Trajectory Approximation: Introduction

-Motivated by the requirement of self-consistent treatments of the emission source in thermal equilibrium and three-body interactions, we developed a Monte Carlo model based on the classical trajectory approximation (CTA-I).
-With two key improvements $-$ refined self-consistent mean-field calculations and optimized temperature parameters for the Gaussian-shaped emitting source $-$ this model has proven effective in calculating IMF correlation functions.
-It reliably captures the interplay between thermal emission, Coulomb repulsion, and three-body dynamics, making it a robust theoretical tool for interpreting experimental IMF correlation data in Fermi-energy heavy-ion collisions.
+Motivated by the requirement of self-consistent treatments of the emission source in thermal equilibrium and three-body interactions, we present a Monte Carlo model based on the classical trajectory approximation (CTA-\uppercase\expandafter{\romannumeral1}).
+With two key improvements $-$ refined self-consistent mean field calculations and optimized temperature parameters for the Gaussian-shaped emitting source $-$ this model has proven effective in calculating IMF correlation functions.
+It reliably captures the interplay between thermal emission, Coulomb repulsion, and three-body dynamics, making it a robust theoretical tool for interpreting experimental IMF correlation data in Fermi-energy heavy ion reactions.

 In this paper, we describe the analytical derivation and application of the model.
 We begin with the thermal equilibrium source using kinetic theory and discuss the form of the mean field.
 Then, we determine our observables and apply the model to interpret experimental data.
 The paper is organized as follows: Section 2 presents the model construction, including initialization, source description, and the simulation of particle emission dynamics.
 Section 3 applies the model to interpret experimental data, while Section 4 concludes with a summary and outlook.